wellyshen/react-cool-starter/README.md

 ### Managing Title, Meta, Styles and Scripts

-The parent `App.js` defines the base title and meta in a `<Helmet {...config.app} />` component.
+The `./src/app/index.js` (app root component) defines the base title and meta in a `<Helmet {...config.app} />` component.
 Any sub-component can override/add properties (supports meta, link, script, style tags and html attributes).
 See the [react-helmet](https://github.com/nfl/react-helmet) documents for more info.

 ### App config